-2. Software Development schedules can be compressed to a Maximum of 25 percent implements the engineering phase over multiple projects or whether a project implements the engineering phase over multiple incremental stages.
+2. Software Development schedules can be compressed to a Maximum of 25 percent

 If we want a reduction in the scheduled time, then we must increase the personnel resources which inturn increases the management overhead.
 The management overhead, concurrent activities scheduling, sequential activities conservation along some resource constraints will have the flexibility limit of about 25 percent.